jafingerhut/osx-spotlight-test/doc/README-test-sequence.md

    Examine your search results window to see if the presence of the document changes from before you typed the `mdimport` command.
-If so, make a note of that change and continue.
+If so, make a note of that change in your test results like "In step 7, file disappeared from search results" and continue.

 8. Close the Word document.
 I have never seen this action change whether the document appeared in the search results window.